betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

-Obviously, such a process requires not only defining minimum standards on what level of innovation and novelty qualifies software development as a conference contribution but also deriving guidelines on how such a conference submission based on a software contribution has to be designed, the level of algorithm- and functionality description, and the code quality.
+Obviously, such a process requires not only defining minimum standards on what level of innovation and novelty qualifies software development as a conference contribution but also deriving guidelines on how such a conference submission based on a software contribution has to be designed, the level of algorithm and functionality description, and the code quality.
 We argue, however,  that complementing the independent review assessing the level of innovation in the software contribution with the technical reviews of